Gaudentius (magister equitum)

 Gaudentius (died before AD 425) was the father of the Roman magister militum Flavius Aetius and married to an Italian noblewoman.
 He is described as a native of the Roman province Scythia (although some misread this to portray him as an ethnic Scythian).

 Gaudentius served under the Eastern Roman emperor Theodosius I against the usurper Eugenius.
 Later, when his son Flavius Aetius was born in 396, Gaudentius served as magister equitum, or Master of Cavalry, under the Emperor Honorius.
-In 399, he served as the Comes Africae.
-Presumably he was Christian, as Augustine of Hippo claimed that he destroyed pagan temples in Carthage.
-During the usurpation of Joannes, Gaudentius was made magister militum praesentalis.
+In 399, he served as the comes Africae.
+Augustine of Hippo claimed that he destroyed pagan temples in Carthage.
+Gaudentius, along with Jovius, are described by Gibbon as destroying Pagan temples under orders from Theodosius I. During the usurpation of Joannes, Gaudentius was made magister militum praesentalis.
 Gaudentius died in a military uprising in Gaul before 425.